£0.00

 “Nowadays, anyone, anywhere, could spot a fresh style, copy and sell it, without consequences or having to follow the classic hierarchy of fashion,” – Rebecca Minkoff.

-At the same time, social media has accelerated the fast fashion model by making it easier for fast fashion brands to ‘steal fresh looks that sell.’
+Social media has accelerated the fast fashion model by making it easier for fast fashion brands to ‘steal fresh looks that sell.’

-Compared to a designer label, which requires five to six months to design, manufacture, and launch a new collection, fast fashion brands replicate the same style and store it in less than a week.
+Compared to a designer label, which requires five to six months to design, manufacture, and launch a new collection, fast fashion brands replicate the same style and store it in less than a month.

 Quick to copy, mass-manufacture, and ship worldwide, fast fashion giants market the latest designs before the original creators do.